ARMmbed/mbed-os/features/mbedtls/README.md

 ## Differences between the standalone and Mbed OS editions

 While the two editions share the same code base, there are still a number of differences, mainly in configuration and integration.
-You should keep in mind those differences when reading some articles in our [knowledge base](https://tls.mbed.org/kb), as currently all the articles are about the standalone edition.
+You should keep those differences in mind if you consult our [knowledge base](https://tls.mbed.org/kb), as these refer to the standalone edition.

 * The Mbed OS edition has a smaller set of features enabled by default in `config.h`, in order to reduce footprint.
 While the default configuration of the standalone edition puts more emphasis on maintaining interoperability with old peers, the Mbed OS edition only enables the most modern ciphers and the latest version of (D)TLS.